succe3d/networkanalysis_matlab/README.md

 ### Step 6: Analyze Channel Usage

-Write computational code to calculate the number of networks using each channel and create a bar chart to show the distribution of networks across channels.
+Write computational [Code](https://github.com/succe3d/networkanalysis_matlab/blob/main/code.m) to calculate the number of networks using each channel and create a bar chart to show the distribution of networks across channels.

 ### Step 7: Analyze Signal Strength Distribution for Each Encryption Type